balcode/UserGuide/UserGuide.md

 ![](https://lh4.googleusercontent.com/5n59TM2Sj4RUJ95YVr9foCABN6lXDZRfdws46pUupCVemXDaDfPFXEM1aTTRWTe6ee3qMYEDNH-OzRI=w1919-h950-rw)

-**Figure 10.** Create an annotation for the question type and answer.
+**Figure 13.** Create an annotation for the question type and answer.
 Write the problem statement.
 Lastly, create an annotation for the code evaluator.

+## Creating Answers and Test Files

+A code, proof, and test files are necessary to verify the answers of code response questions.

+### How to Write Test Files

+For now, the guidelines on how to write those files are ideally used for PHP tests.
+For detailed instructions, view the [Proof Library](https://github.com/CodingAvenue/ca-school-proof-library/wiki "Open proof library on GitHub") on Github.